Intersections of quadrics, moment-angle manifolds, and Hamiltonian-minimal Lagrangian embeddings: Lagrangian embeddings and moment-angle manifolds

 \item[(3)] $T_\Gamma$ acts on $\mathcal Z_\Gamma$ freely. \end{itemize} \end{theorem} \begin{proof} Equivalence (1)$\,\Leftrightarrow\,$(2) follows from Lemma~\ref{immer} and Theorem~\ref{hmin}.
 Equivalence (2)$\,\Leftrightarrow\,$(3) follows from Proposition~\ref{afree}. \end{proof}

-This result opens a way to construct explicitly new families of H-minimal Lagrangian submanifolds, once we have an effective method to produce nondegenerate intersections of quadrics $\mathcal R_\Gamma$ satisfying conditions~(2) or~(3) of Theorem~\ref{nembed}.
+This result allows us to construct explicitly new families of $H$-minimal Lagrangian submanifolds, once we have an effective method for producing nondegenerate intersections of quadrics $\mathcal R_\Gamma$ satisfying conditions~(2) or~(3) of Theorem~\ref{nembed}.
 Toric topology provides such a method, which we describe below following~\cite{bo-me06} and~\cite{pano10}.

-The quotient of $\mathcal R_\Gamma$ by the action of $(\Z/2)^m$ (or the quotient of $\mathcal Z_\Gamma$ by the action of $\T^m$) is identified with the set of nonnegative solutions of the following system of $m-n$ linear equations:
+The quotient of $\mathcal R_\Gamma$ by the action of $(\Z/2)^m$ (or the quotient of $\mathcal Z_\Gamma$ by the action of $\T^m$) is identified with the set $P$ of nonnegative solutions of the following system of $m-n$ linear equations:

-This set may be described as a convex polyhedron obtained by intersecting $m$ halfspaces in~$\R^n$:
+This set can be described as a convex polyhedron obtained by intersecting $m$ halfspaces in~$\R^n$: